 Make sure you always carry plenty of water so your pet does not become dehydrated.

 TRAVEL EQUIPMENT FOR YOUR DOG

 Like people, dogs need documentation that allows them to travel.

-In general, that means that your dog must have a passport, microchip and all his updated vaccines.
+In general, your dog must have a passport, microchip, and all his updated vaccines.

-Most small dogs are allowed in the cabin of many European airlines and trains (except Eurostar).
+Most small dogs are allowed in the cabins of many European airlines and trains (except Eurostar).